tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/estimation_settings.rst

 where, in fact, the :class:`~tudatpy.numerical_simulation.estimation.EstimationInput` is derived from the :class:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput`.
-For the estimation settings, however, there are a number of additional options available, such as the definition for 'convergenve' (default: perform three iterations of the least squares).
+For the estimation settings, however, there are a number of additional options available, such as the definition for 'convergence' (default: perform three iterations of the least squares).

-The :class:`~tudatpy.numerical_simulation.estimation.EstimationInput` class also has as function to tune the exact behaviour of the estimation procsess (see the :func:`~tudatpy.numerical_simulation.estimation.EstimationInput.define_estimation_settings` function of this class for details), such as whether to save all intermediate results for the user.
+The :class:`~tudatpy.numerical_simulation.estimation.EstimationInput` class also has as function to tune the exact behaviour of the estimation process (see the :func:`~tudatpy.numerical_simulation.estimation.EstimationInput.define_estimation_settings` function of this class for details), such as whether to save all intermediate results for the user.